Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 That’s where the SRS (Supplementary Retirement Scheme) come in.
 In very simplified terms, SRS is a retirement savings bank account which you can voluntarily open at DBS/POSB, OCBC, and UOB.

-However, you can’t contribute your entire income to SRS and get away tax-free, because you can only stash away $15,300 into your SRS bank account every year for Singaporeans and PRs.
+However, you can’t contribute your entire income to SRS and get away tax-free, because you can only stash away S$15,300 into your SRS bank account every year for Singaporeans and PRs.
+For foreigners, the contribution cap is set at S$35,700.

 2. SRS Account Retirement Age

 Let’s be clear here.
-For most people, the main advantage of depositing money in their Supplementary Retirement Scheme (SRS Accounts) is for the tax breaks.
+For most people, the main advantage of depositing money in their Supplementary Retirement Scheme (SRS) account is the tax breaks.

-Other than the tax breaks, the SRS account doesn’t actually do anything special with your money.
-So, left alone, there are few advantages over investing the money or keeping it in a high interest savings account.
+Besides the tax breaks, the SRS account doesn’t do anything special with your money.
+So, left alone, there are few advantages over investing the money or keeping it in a high-interest savings account.

 This table shows you an approximation of how much you can expect to pay in income tax each year for each dollar that you earn: